 Lynn’s other passion is working with different charities to use her music platform to make a change in the world.
 She is currently working with Food For The Hungry as an Indie Artist Ambassador, with many other cancer foundations and military fundraisers.
 In 2019 Lynn plans is to continue to bring new music to her fans, also a new look to her performances and stay active in her charity work.

-1. Hello Kayla, can you tell me a little bit about yourself before you became a country musician?
+1. Hi Mac, can you tell me a little bit about yourself before you became a country musician?

-2. When did you become a fan of country music and when did you know you wanted a career in it?
+2. When did you start listening to country music and when did you know you wanted a career in it?